 Conclusion

-The team decided to undertake this project because we felt it had practical applications as well as applications in the entertainment sector.
-The project focused mostly on using the produced photo for a driver’s license image, but the removed background could just as easily substitute a fun background that could be used for social media.
+The team undertook this project because we felt it had both practical applications as well as potential entertainment uses.
+While the project focused mostly on using the produced photo for a driver’s license image, the background could instead be replaced with something fun or humorous for use in social media or other entertainment purposes.

-To complete this project, the team researched previous approaches to figure out problems that other teams had encountered trying to solve this problem.
-As noted, two major problems included problems recognizing hair properly and problems with lighting features causing incorrect identification of background.
-The team also noted these problems as we worked through different algorithms to identify the best solution for our project.
-In the end, the GrabCut algorithm works well for the project proposal, and the results appear to be fairly good.
-With more time, the algorithms could be refined and a better product could be produced.
+To complete this project, we researched previous approaches to understand deficiencies that other teams had encountered when trying to solve this problem.
+As noted, two major issues included difficulty recognizing hair properly and lighting problems causing incorrect identification of the background.
+The team also noted these problems as we worked through several algorithms to identify the best solution for our project.
+In the end, the GrabCut algorithm works well for the project as proposed and the results appear to be fairly good.
+With more time the algorithms could be further refined and a better product could be produced.

-This project will have useful applications not only for the citizens of the state of Iowa, but also for all citizens if the application can establish a widespread adoption.
-We believe that our team’s success was not only a combination of our computer science and engineering backgrounds, but also just as important was our research on how other teams have tried to solve this problem unsuccessfully and ultimately improving on their techniques.
+This project could have useful applications not only for the citizens of the state of Iowa, but also much more broadly with improvement and widespread adoption.
+We believe that our team’s success was not only a combination of our computer science and engineering backgrounds, but equally important was our research into how other teams have tried to solve this problem unsuccessfully, ultimately improving on their techniques.
 By using industry standard tools such as Git, Microsoft Office, and issue tracking software, we believe we were able to manage our project effectively and use our resources to their full potential.
 Our team enjoyed using concepts learned in class to create a real world project that could have potential benefits to real citizens.

 References